 Knowing that HAE runs in your family for generations and that the condition is hereditary what were your considerations regarding pregnancy and childbirth?

 It was a big thing to decide whether or not to have a baby.
-Chris and I took a lot of time discussing if we should indeed try ourselves or look into adopting a child instead.
-Also, we talked much about how we would bring up a baby with HAE.
-With the continuous advances in medications in mind we decided that our baby, if it had HAE, could still live a happy, full and active life.
+I took a lot of time discussing with my partner if we should indeed try ourselves or look into adopting a child instead.
+Also, we talked a lot about how we would bring up a baby with HAE.
+With the continuous advances in medications in mind, we decided that our baby, if it had HAE, could still live a happy, full and active life.

 How did you cope with the disease during pregnancy and childbirth – did you experience any change compared to the time before you got pregnant?